 Automotive Specialty Technician Employment Estimates

-In the United States, there were 749,900 jobs for Automotive Specialty Technician in 2016.
+There were about 749,900 jobs for Automotive Specialty Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 45,900 new jobs for Automotive Specialty Technician by 2026.
-Due to new job openings and attrition, there will be an average of 75,600 job openings in this field each year.
+The BLS estimates 75,600 yearly job openings in this field.